+ASCOM APIs in RESTful Form

-It has become clear that the Windows-only limitation of ASCOM is hindering its adoption.
-Device makers are seeing a need to provide access to their devices from software running on Mac OS and Linux.
-Thus the ASCOM Initiative has implemented the ASCOM standard APIs on industry-accepted technology for cross-platform and distributed systems, namely OpenAPI and REST with JSON payloads.
-This allows client programmers on Mac and Linux to take advantage of the mature, stable, and already suitable ASCOM APIs.
-It also allows device makers to provide self-contained devices that offer ASCOM standard APIs with no host CPU box at all, just an Ethernet or WiFi connection.
+Application and device manufacturers see a need to expand beyond Windows to embrace platforms such as Mac OS, Android and Linux.
+In response, the ASCOM Initiative has redefined the ASCOM standard APIs using modern industry-accepted standards, namely OpenAPI and REST with JSON payloads.
+These APIs are collectively known as ASCOM REST and enable:

+Client applications on Mac and Linux to take advantage of the mature, stable, and already suitable ASCOM APIs.

+Creation of self-contained devices that directly present ASCOM standard APIs over Ethernet or Wi-Fi removing the need for a host operating system such as Windows or MacOS.